pvanallen/delft-ai-toolkit/README.md

 The goal of this project is to develop an approach to authoring AI that enables designers to easily and iteratively prototype smart things.
 This approach includes the ability to Wizard-of-Oz AI behaviors and simulate physical hardware in 3D, and then migrate these simulations to working prototypes that use machine learning and real hardware.

-## Documents
+## Documentation
 * [Toolkit Documentation](docs/README.md)
 * [ACM Interactions Article on Project](http://www.philvanallen.com/articles/PrototypingWaysOfPrototypingAI-ACM-Interactions.pdf)
 * [Short Project description](http://www.philvanallen.com/portfolio/delft-ai-toolkit/)

 ## System Components
 ### Visual Authoring & Control System running on a computer
-  * Visual Authoring with nodes in the Unity3D authoring environment
+  * Visual Authoring by connecting nodes in Unity3D

 ### Robot/Device
   * Raspberry Pi + Adafruit Crikit Hat
-  * Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.
+  * Motors, servos, sensors, LEDs, microphone, speaker, camera, battery

 Each of these has a codebase here, and include a range of open source libraries.